Licensing Guides

 What Is the Mean Salary for a Roofer in Arizona?

-The Bureau of Labor Statistics lists the annual mean pay for roofers nationally as $50,030, and $49,510 for those in Arizona.
+The Bureau of Labor Statistics reports the median annual wage for roofers as $50,970 (May 2024); the Arizona figure cited in the article is $49,510.
 As you might expect, salaries increase as you acquire more experience.

 Pay ranges can vary widely, depending on the city and many other important factors, including education, certifications, additional skills, and your years of experience.